karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps.md

 # XRay output

 After instrumenting the 4 apps we are going to generate some traffic and afterwards access XRay to start analyzing the traces that the apps are sending.

-If we take a look at an entire trace, this is how it looks on X-Ray:
+First let's invoke the ``/publish-message`` endpoint from App1 and let's take a look at an entire trace, this is how it looks on X-Ray:

 ![xray-fulltrace](/img/xray-fulltrace.png)